hkmshb/jobscrapper/docs/how-to/docker.md

 docker-compose up

 # run a specific service
 docker-compose up <service-name>                    # e.g: docker-compose up database

+# or multiple services
+docker-compose up <service-name>, <service-name>    # e.g: docker-compose up database, webapp
 ```

-As there is just the `database` service at the moment just that will start up and logs will
+Run `docker-compose up` on the cli to start both the **database** and **webapp** services defined
+in the the compose file.
+Logs for each of these service will be written to the cli as they startup
+and afterwards while they are running.
+If a container cannot be created or started for any of the
+services or an error occurs while already running, logs describing the error will be written on
-be shown on the cli.
+the cli.

 ## Stop running containers